Tim-Maes/Tim-Maes.github.io/_posts/2025-11-26-advanced-flattening.md

 If you've ever found yourself writing DTOs with properties like `CustomerAddressStreet`, `CustomerAddressCity`, `ShippingAddressLine1`, and `ShippingAddressZipCode`, you know the pain of manually flattening nested object structures.
 It's tedious, error-prone, and clutters your codebase with boilerplate.

 What if I told you there's a better way?
-With Facet's flattening features, you can transform complex hierarchical models into flat, denormalized DTOs automatically—perfect for API responses, reports, exports, and any scenario where you need a simplified view of your data.
+With Facet's flattening features, you can transform complex hierarchical models into flat, denormalized DTOs automatically, perfect for API responses, reports, exports, and any scenario where you need a simplified view of your data.

 Let's dive into everything Facet can do with flattening.